electricjones/data-manager/README.md

 }
 ```

-If you do use a trait, and want to initialize your class at construction, you cannot declare $items in your class (this will throw a fatal error).
-Use the `initManager()` method instead.
+If you do use a trait, and want to initialize your class at construction, use the `initManager()` method.

 ```php
 class MyClass